 Overview of Assistive Technology for Families with a Visually Impaired Child

-Technology is everywhere in today's society—from the computer you are using to visit the FamilyConnect website to the debit card you used at the grocery store this morning, to the remote you click to change channels on your television.
-Your child who is visually impaired will use technology in all facets of her life.
-Sometimes it will be the global, everyday, technology that all people use, sometimes it will be assistive technology designed for people with vision loss, and sometimes the two will overlap.
+Technology is everywhere in today’s society—from the computer you are using to visit FamilyConnect to the debit card you used at the grocery store this morning to the remote you click to change channels on your television.
+Your visually impaired child will use technology in all facets of her life.
+Sometimes it will be the everyday technology that all people use; sometimes it will be assistive technology, and sometimes the two will overlap.

 Some children may need only a few assistive technology devices, while others may benefit from using several in combination.
 The descriptions of technology on FamilyConnect are offered only to help you become familiar with the different types of assistive technology that exist, not to recommend any one product as appropriate for your child.
 To know what assistive technology tools are right for your child, you will want to consult with a teacher of students with visual impairments and other educational team members.
 If your child is already in grade school, she may benefit from an assistive technology assessment to determine what tools are appropriate to help her access information and keep up with her schoolwork.

 There are a number of different ways to categorize assistive technology tools.
 One simple way is to separate devices that use lenses to enhance vision from those that don’t and to reserve a special category for so-called high-tech devices.

 The term non-optical device is sometimes used to refer to the simplest tool that generally involves no lenses, computers, or electronics.
 These tools enhance a child’s use of her vision.
 Examples of non-optical aids include: